 Your organization is eligible for the Small Business Emergency Assistance Loan Program if you…

 - Have a physical commercial location in the State of NJ.
-Home-based businesses are not eligible for this program
+Home-based businesses are not eligible for this program.
+A home-based business is a business operated out of a residential property where commercial activity is not zoned to take place.

 - Have been in existence for at least one year